 Clarksville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Clarksville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Clarksville, 22.05% have at least a bachelor's degree.
+The education level of Clarksville citizens is a little higher than the average for US cities and towns: 22.05% of adults in Clarksville have at least a bachelor's degree.

 The per capita income in Clarksville in 2022 was $34,712, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
 This equates to an annual income of $138,848 for a family of four.
 However, Clarksville contains both very wealthy and poor people as well.